snubwoody/folio/DEVELOPMENT.md

 ### Frontend

 On the frontend there are unit tests, ending in `.test.ts`, and browser tests `.spec.ts`.

-Running tests in browser mode will open a chromium browser, you may need to install playwright browsers.
+Running tests in browser mode will open a Chromium browser, you may need to install playwright browsers.

 ```bash
 # Install playwright browsers